OmoniyiTemie/Optimization_of_Spotify_Operational_Costs/README.md

 I usually put a presentation together for my projects.
-Have a peek at the Project's Presentation Slides [here] ()
+Have a peek at the Project's Presentation Slides [here](https://github.com/OmoniyiTemie/OPTIMIZATION_OF_SPOTIFY_OPERATIONAL_COSTS/blob/main/PPTX/SPOTIFY_COST_EFFICIENCY_AND_PROFITABILITY_OPTIMIZATION%20(1).pdf)